 It is of note that the clinical diagnosis of ARDS using internationally accepted guidelines and chest radiographs has been demonstrated to correlate poorly with histopathological diagnosis at autopsy 8,9.

-The causes of ARDS can result from direct lung injury, termed pulmonary ARDS, or extrapulmonary where the triggering insult is outside of the lungs.
+The causes of ARDS can result from a direct lung injury, termed pulmonary ARDS, or extrapulmonary where the triggering insult is outside of the lungs.
 These two etiological subtypes respond in different ways to mechanical ventilation.
 Some authors have described distinct early phase radiological appearances between the two.

 - fat embolism